Homeowners’ Guide to Christmas Ornaments

 Woolworth’s may have sold those early ornaments for a few pennies apiece, but times sure have changed.
 In 2013, a British jeweler made the world’s most expensive Christmas ornament.
 Encrusted with diamonds and rubies, it was valued at $136,000!

 While people still decorate their trees with stars, angels and other Christian symbols, just as many ornaments are purely decorative.
 Whatever their meaning, modern ornaments are add beauty, bring joy and give a personalized touch to every tree.
+Wondering when to start decorating?
+Here find out when to put up Christmas decorations.

 Types of Christmas Ornaments